DevOps and Platform Engineering Dynamics

 By Vladimir Mikhalev · Solutions Architect · Docker Captain · IBM Champion

-Here’s the truth: DevOps and Platform Engineering aren’t enemies — they’re on the same side.
-But they do very different things.
-If you’re building modern systems, you need to understand both.
+Here’s the truth.
+DevOps and Platform Engineering aren’t enemies.
+They’re on the same side.
+But they do very different jobs, and if you’re building modern systems you need to understand both.
 No buzzwords.
 No corporate diagrams.
-Just the reality from someone who’s built the pipelines, deployed the platforms, and lived to tell the tale.
+Just the reality from someone who has built the pipelines, deployed the platforms, and lived to tell the tale.

 Forget the DevOps-as-a-job-title nonsense.
-DevOps is a culture shift — one that says developers and ops don’t sit in silos lobbing blame and Jira tickets at each other.
+DevOps is a culture shift.
+It says developers and ops don’t sit in silos lobbing blame and Jira tickets at each other.

 - Automate everything (builds, tests, deploys, rollbacks)